felipeapn/BR-CovidTracker/README.md

 ## Endpoints

 All these endpoints can be used as fallow:

 On web: https://br-covid-tracker.herokuapp.com/daylydata

 Locally: http://localhost:8080/daylydata

 ### 1) daylydata

 Filters:

-city -> Name followed by "/State Abbreviation" /daylydata?city=S%C3%A3o%20Paulo/SP
+city -> Name followed by "/State Abbreviation":

+/daylydata?city=S%C3%A3o%20Paulo/SP

-state -> State Abbreviation.
+state -> State Abbreviation:

 /daylydata?state=SP

-fromDay e toDay -> To select period /daylydata?fromDay=2020-01-29&toDay=2020-02-29
+fromDay e toDay -> To select period:

+/daylydata?fromDay=2020-01-29&toDay=2020-02-29

 **All these filters can be used combined.

 **city or state equal to "TOTAL" informs the total of Brazil on that day.

 ### 2) capitals